Answers to the most frequently asked questions.

 - How is direct deposit split into multiple accounts?

-- Employees now have the ability to specify up to three financial institution destinations (after go-live).
+- In UCPath Online, employees have the ability to specify up to three financial institution destinations (after go-live).
 All U.S. banks/credit unions participating in the ACH Network are available for direct deposit.
 An employee can disperse funds using percentages (e.g. 60% in Acct A, 40% in Acct B) or by sequencing (e.g. 10% in Acct A, $500 in Acct B, the rest in Acct C).
 Wage garnishments do not count as one of the three direct deposit designations.

 - What if there is a problem with my paycheck?

 - Employees are encouraged to review their first pay statement in UCPath Online – which will be available the day before pay day – and report errors immediately.
-If there is a problem with your pay, you should report the problem to whoever you go to now (e.g. the person who handles personnel issues in your department or in the Service Channel that serves you).
+If there is a problem with your pay, you should report the problem immediately.
+See Who To Contact For Help.
 If necessary, the university has prepared several options to ensure pay issues are resolved as quickly as possible, including emergency pay cards.

 - What happens if my paper paycheck does not arrive in the mail?